2.3 National strategy on youth volunteering

 Regional Development Concept (REK)

 There is no proper strategy on youth volunteering in the German-speaking Community.
 However, volunteering plays a central role in its Regional Development Concept.
 The Regional Development Concept was conceived as a long term strategy by the Government of the German-speaking Community, without any kind of legal basis.
 The process was initiated in May 2008 with a comprehensive stock-taking and regional analysis, whereby the strengths and weaknesses, chances and challenges of the German-speaking Community were closely examined.
 On the basis of this study, strategic approaches and concrete recommendations were crystallized into a mission statement which characterized the German-speaking Community as a Frontier Region, an Economic Region, a Learning Region, a Caring Region and a Living Region.
-The REK was published in four volumes: the first contains the regional analysis, the second contains the mission statement, development strategy and suggested measures, while the third outlines specific and concrete projects.
+The Regional Development Concept was published in five volumes: the first contains the regional analysis, the second contains the mission statement, development strategy and suggested measures, while the third outlines specific and concrete projects.
 Volume four looks back on the first implementation period and introduces the future and cross-sectional projects within the framework of the second implementation period, including the project “Engagement commits”.
+The fifth volume of the Regional Development Concept contains the projects for the third implementation phase, 2019-2024.

 - Qualification of volunteers